fastrgv/HungarianAlgorithm/README.md

 A simple example, whose solution is almost immediately obvious follows.

-	clean	sweep	wash
+	j1 j2 j3
-Albert	$2	$3	$3
+A	$2	$3	$3

-Betty	$3	$2	$3
+B	$3	$2	$3

-Carol	$3	$3	$2
+C	$3	$3	$2

-The Hungarian method, when applied to the above table would give the minimum cost of $6, by assigning Albert to clean, Betty to sweep, and Carol to wash.
+The Hungarian method, when applied to the above table would give the minimum cost of $6, by assigning A to j1, B to j2, and C to j3.

 # Source